TeamKansas/chess_player/README.md

 Castling: Castling is a ROOK's move in this program, not a King's move.
 Select the Rook by pressing space, then move the cursor to the King and press enter.
 This will perform the castling move if it is legal to do so.

+Press 'Q' to quit program.
+This currently does not have checkmate autoquit.
+Once in checkmate, quit the program.

 After a move is played, the program will wait approximately 0.6 seconds before flipping the board and beginning the opponents turn.